 KORG Logo Design

 In 2011, longtime friend, Ronnie Parker, asked me to collaborate on some branding he was working on for a professional athlete who sustained a spinal cord injury leaving him paralyzed from the waist down.
 The athlete, Grant Korgan, has an indomitable spirit and is dedicated to sharing his experience with others.
 Grant’s belief that “humanity’s natural state is one of positivity, greatness, and ultimately, love,” inspired Ronnie to direct me to design the mark as a “burning heart.”
+Logo design always requires lots and lots of iterations.
+This one, however, popped out after a relatively brief bit of experimentation.
+It’s the best logo/mark I’ve ever done and it came out like butter, like automatic writing.
+Surely it was meant to be.
 See Grant’s story HERE.

 Harveys Lake Tahoe

 Ronnie at Boost brought this project to me many years ago.
 He had a sample image of a girl adorned with feathered birds and was looking for something similar.
 I produced this painting digitally and it was digitally printed onto canvas at 4ft x 6ft, framed and mounted in a nightclub inside Harvey’s Lake Tahoe.
 The total time to produce it was about 40 hours.

 Although the project never came to fruition, this animated mockup is among the work I’m most proud of.
 For a more detailed account of the events surrounding this piece, click on “EPIC FAIL 2” in this section, or click HERE.